Crown seeks maximum sentence for pilot who targeted ‘spinal column’ of Hydro-Quebec

 A former Hydro-Quebec executive testified the outage cost the public utility $28.6 million — a cost assumed by all Quebec taxpayers.

-Baribeau asked the judge to send a clear message to dissuade anyone thinking of carrying out similar crimes.
+Baribeau said the judge’s decision would be “historic” and asked him to send a clear message to dissuade anyone thinking of carrying out similar crimes.

-Dube’s trial heard that despite his lack of post-secondary education, he was particularly inventive.
+Dube’s trial heard that despite his lack of post-secondary education, he was a skilled inventor.
 He designed on his own a single-engine airplane known as the Aerocruiser, of which he sold dozens.
 He also created solar energy systems and invented a machine to eliminate bugs from greenhouses growing tomatoes.

 Baribeau said the crime against Hydro-Quebec suggests a high degree of planning and demonstrates how Dube’s superior intellect made him all the more dangerous.
 “You have someone before you who is extremely determined,” he said.